otjrocks/Breakout/doc/DESIGN.md

 ## Design Goals
-My main goals were to write clean code by having small methods that focus on solving a single issue.
+My main goal was to write clean code by having small methods that focus on solving a single issue.
 Additionally, I hope to properly name and use constants, so that the game setup and features could be quickly updated by simply changing constants in a config file.
 I hoped to provide meaningful comments and understandable code, so that someone who had not viewed the code before would have a good understanding of what was going on in my design.
-I also hoped to properly divide features in proper classes and objects.
+I also hoped to properly divide features into proper classes and objects.
 My hope was to create an enjoyable game with more lively gameplay.
 Instead of having a single ball with one hit blocks, I wanted to create a game similar to "Bricks n' Balls" that has a lot of balls and large hit point blocks, so that the game always felt exciting and fast-paced.

 ## High-Level Design
 - The Main class of my program focuses on initializing the application window and creating an instance of the GameManager.
 - The GameConfig class stores all the constant values used by multiple classes.
 - The GameManager handles creating all the required objects for the game and the logic required when objects interact.
+This class also handles level transitions and the start/end screens.
 - The Level class handles creating and loading levels from files.
 It also handles placing power up blocks and mystery blocks randomly in a level.
 The level class can clear all blocks, drop blocks down a row if gravity is enabled, and check if a level is complete.
 - The Paddle handles the creation, movement, and interactions that occur with the paddle.
 - The ScoreManager maintains and updates the score accounting for the current score multiplier.
 It also maintains and updates the current high score.